Commentary Matthew 3

 If Jesus asks you to do something, and you don’t do it, you are rejecting what he asked you to do.
 You are rejecting Christ.

 Again, I want to emphasize, that I’m not referring to the stumbling into sin.
 We live in a dark and fallen world, and stumbles, trips and falls are unavoidable.
-But I’m talking about the very deliberate and intentional rejection of Christ’s commands and teachings.
-That, in and of itself, is a rejection of Christ.
+But I’m talking about the very deliberate and intentional rejection of Christ’s commands and teachings which in and of itself, is a rejection of Christ.

 Verses 3-6